DeckofAdventures/TheGame/docs/src/1_Mechanics/02_GMGuide.md

 Silver, and Copper Pieces are useful breakdowns, and can be modified as needed to fit your setting.
 By default, currencies are at a 1:10 ratio with the next-most valuable counterpart:
-1 Gold
-Piece (gp) = 10 Silver Pieces (sp), and 1 Silver Piece = 10 Copper Pieces
+1 Platinum Piece (pp) = 10 Gold Pieces(gp), 1 Gold Piece = 10 Silver Pieces (sp), and 1 Silver Piece = 10 Copper Pieces (cp).
-(cp).
 When creating your own currency, use the below tables as a reference for adapting these items to your setting.

 The GM can grant currency as a reward for completing an Adventure, defeating